-We do a guided 16th Karmapa meditation on Wednesdays and Sundays at 8:00 pm, proceeded by a short introductory talk about Diamond Way and Buddhism in general.
+We do a guided 16th Karmapa meditation on Sundays and Wednesdays at 7:00pm, proceeded by a short introductory talk about Diamond Way and Buddhism in general.
 There is no need to call or email in advance but you can surely do so if you have questions.

-There is always someone in the Center a couple minutes before 8:00, waiting downstairs to let you in.
+There is always someone in the Center a couple minutes before the meditation time, waiting downstairs to let you in.
 If you come a little early or a little late, just use the door bell or call the center number (206.452.1985) and we'll let you in.
-The entrance is from Western Ave, next to the bike shop (and not the back alley even if that's what the GPS may think).
+The entrance is from Western Ave, just to the right of the brewery/bar (and not the back alley even if that's what the GPS may think).